jitterted/tdd-game/tasklist.md

 * [ ] Animate new card appearing anywhere (esp. in hand)
 * [ ] Preserve order of display of cards: in hand, in-play, etc.
     * [ ] Drag-n-drop reordering of display of cards
+* [ ] Prevent card selection for opponent-in-play cards
+* [ ] No "Play" option for card in "In-Play" area

 * [ ] Nice-to-have: show deck status with # of cards in discard pile and in draw pile
 * [ ] Nice-to-have: Animate card being moved from Hand to In-Play